anebz/cloud/Accreditations/aws_developer_associate.md

   * This way, only the data key goes over the network, not the data itself
   * This method requires code changes

-### Systems manager
+### 4.5.
+Systems manager

 SSM Parameter Store is storage for config data management and secrets management, to manage configs outside of EC2, or EBS.
-They can be loaded dynamically into the app at runtime
+They can be loaded dynamically into the app at runtime.

-### OpsWorks
+### 4.6.
+OpsWorks

 OpsWorks is a config management service providing managed instances of Chef and Puppet, which are automation platforms allowing the use of code to automate the configs of servers.

-## Notifications
+## 5. Notifications

-### SQS
+### 5.1.
+SQS

 Highly-durable pull-based queue, useful for persist in-flight transactions.
 It has no strict ordering and might contain duplicates.
 To delete messages, a command is necessary, it's not automatic.

 **Visibility timeout**: amount of time that the message is invisible in the SQS after a reader picks up the message.
-Makes sure that the message isn't read by any other consumer while it's being processed by one.
-If the job isn't processed in that time, the message becomse visible again and another reader will process it.
+Ensures that the message isn't read by any other consumer while it's being processed by one.
+If the job isn't processed in that time, the message becomes visible again and another reader will process it.
 Default timeout is 30s, can be increased up to 12h.

 * Message size limit is 256KB.
 For larger messages, store the messages in S3 and use Amazon SQS extended client library for Java and the AWS SDK for Java to manage them
 * No message limits for storing in SQS, but max 120k 'in-flight messages' (received from a queue by a consumer, but not yet deleted from queue)